NREL/PINNSTRIPES/README.md

 Lastly, gradient pathology blocks, residual blocks, or fully connected blocks can be used.

 ### Hierarchy

 The models can be used in hierarchical modes by setting `HNN` and `HNNTIME`.
 Examples are available in `pinn_spm_param/tests`.
 The hierarchy can be done by training models over the same spatio-temporal and parametric domain.
 It can be done by training lower hierarchy levels up until a threshold time.
 It can be done by training the lower hierarchy levels for a specific parameter set.

+## SPM Preprocess

+Under `pinn_spm_param/integration_spm` an implicit and an explicit integrator are provided to generate solutions of the SPM equations.

+Under `pinn_spm_param/integration_spm`, run `python main.py -nosimp -opt -lean` to generate a rapid example of the SPM solution.

+Under `pinn_spm_param/preProcess`, run `python makeDataset_spm.py -nosimp -df ../integration_spm -frt 1` to generate a dataset usable by the PINN.

+The implicit integration is recommended for fine spatial discretization due to the diffusive CFL constraint.
+For rapid integration using a coarse grid, the explicit integration will be preferable.
+The explicit integrator automatically adjusts the timestep based on the CFL constraint.

+## SPM post process

+Under `pinn_spm_param/postProcess` see `exec.sh` for all the post-processing tools available.

+- `plotData.py` will plot the data generated from the PDE integrator
+- `plotCorrelationPINNvsData.py` will show 45 degree plots to check the accuracy of the PINN againsts the PDE integrator
+- `plotPINNResult.py` will plot the fields predicted by the best PINN
+- `plotPINNResult_movie.py` will plot the field predicted by the best PINN and the correlation plots as movies to check the evolution of the predictions over epochs.
+- `plotResidualVariation.py` will display the different losses to ensure that they are properly balanced.

 ## Bayesian calibration